 The food culture of Agra began with the Mughal era.
 Babur had conquered the land in 1526 and was the founder of the Mughal dynasty.
-He gave the start to experiment the Mughlai delicacies with Persian delicacies.
+He gave a start to experiment with the Mughlai delicacies with Persian delicacies.
 His cooks prepared Persian style dishes with Indian flavour.
 But under the rule of Babur, the expansion of cuisines is rather slow.

 The real expansion of Agra’s cuisine happened under the rule of Emperor Akbar.
-During the era, the array of Rajasthani delicacies were fused with Persian delicacies.
+During the era, the array of Rajasthani delicacies was fused with Persian delicacies.
 Altogether, they give rise to new exotic dishes.

 Under the rule of Shah Jahan, the expansion of cuisines was at its peak.
 One of the most beautiful discoveries happened when the cooks fused spicy lamb with the Indian rice, giving today’s one of the most popular & exotic dishes which is also everyone’s lifeline, i.e., Biryani.

 The overall conclusion is that Agra has an array of delicacies to offer.
-And delightfully, Agra is a must-visit city not only for the white – ivory marble, Taj Mahal, but also for the love for local street dishes that serve with a pinch of traditional touch.
+And delightfully, Agra is a must-visit city not only for the white – ivory marble, Taj Mahal but also for the love for local street dishes that serve with a pinch of traditional touch.

 Popular cuisines of Agra

 Beware of Bhalla, it can have a great blast of flavours in your mouth.
 It is a crisp Tikki similar to the aloo Tikki of Delhi but with a twist.
 The dish is prepared with fried mashed potato & stuffed with moong dal.
 Then it was deep-fried until it became crisp & crunchy.
 And then it is served with chickpea, curry, chutney, dahi and spices.
 Garnishing it with mint leaves, coriander leaves, radish & pomegranate seeds, gives it a final touch.
-Every bite of Bhalla has the ability to give a burst of flavours in your mouth.
+Every bite of Bhalla has the ability to give a burst of flavour to your mouth.
 You can have them in every lane of Agra.
 I had them in the Sadar Bazar market.